m50d/m50d.github.com/_posts/2014-05-16-signs-your-java-program.md

     //code to print a Cat
 }
 ````
-The casts are repetitive and error-prone, though an IDE can help with that.
-But worse,
+The casts are repetitive and error-prone, though a good IDE can help with that.
+But worse, when we add `Horse`s to our system,